Server-Side Tagging with Google Tag Manager and GA4: Step-by-Step Setup & Best Practices

 Supported Ad Platforms

-Most major platforms support server-side event tracking, including Google Ads, Meta (via Conversions API), TikTok (Events API), and others like LinkedIn or Snapchat through custom endpoints.
+• Supported Platforms: Google Ads, Meta (via Conversions API - CAPI), TikTok (Events API), LinkedIn, or Snapchat through custom endpoints.
 These integrations allow you to bypass browser-level restrictions and send conversion data directly from your Google Tag Manager server-side setup.

 Benefits of Using GTM Server-Side with Ads